 There's a houseplant for every kind of caretaker

 Major offenders include plastic shopping bags, packaging, wrapping paper, and tossed gifts made from non-recyclable components.
-The unassuming houseplant offers a small solution to the massive waste problem around Christmas and other gift giving holidays.
+Low maintenance houseplants offer a small solution to the massive waste problem around Christmas and other gift giving holidays.
 It’s biodegradable, pretty, and personable enough to gift to close friends, but also inoffensive enough for the auntie you never know what to give.

-This year, I’ve compiled a list of 7 houseplants for gifting that even I can properly care for despite my killer reputation.
+This year, I’ve compiled a list of eight low maintenance houseplants for gifting that even I can properly care for despite my killer reputation.

 1. For the hot mess: Spider Plant